 Trey Parker Net Worth

-Trey Parker Net Worth: Trey Parker is an American writer, producer, director, composer, animator, and actor who has a net worth of $600 million.
+Trey Parker is an American writer, producer, director, composer, animator and actor.
+Trey Parker has a net worth of $600 million.
 Trey and his college friend and classmate Matt Stone are the co-creators of the Comedy Central smash hit franchise property "South Park," which began airing in 1997.

 The duo has also worked together on the films "Cannibal!
 The Musical" (1993), "Orgazmo" (1997), "BASEketball" (1998), "South Park: Bigger, Longer & Uncut" (1999), and "Team America: World Police" (2004), the Comedy Central series "That's My Bush!"
 (2001), and the web series "Sassy Justice" (2020–present).
 Matt and Trey co-created the Broadway musical "Book of Mormon," which won nine Tonys and has grossed over $500 million from ticket sales, merchandise, and more.